 - Completion Monies:

-If you require that we collect a rent deposit, rent and or service charge at Completion, we will prepare a completion statement forward a copy to the Tenant’s Solicitor.
+If you require that we collect a rent deposit, rent and or service charge at completion, we will prepare a completion statement and forward a copy to the Tenant’s Solicitor.

 The tenant’s solicitor will transfer these monies to our client account before completion.